mmicire/nyt2png/README.md

 ***

 ## Test the server
 Upon reboot, you should be able to hit http://YOUR_SERVER_ADDRESS in your laptop browser and after fifeteen to thirty seconds you should see a stretched out version of the New York Times web page in your browser.
-If it doesn't show up, you can do a
+The image may look stretched because it is formatted to stretch to the proportions of the eInk display automatically.
+Don't worry as long as something shows up.
+If it doesn't show up, on the server you can run
 ```
 tail -f /var/log/nginx/*
 ```